EnyaCrocock/8_Week_SQL_Challenge/Case Study #1 - Danny's Diner/Danny's_Diner_Solutions.md

 ### 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

-- On the week the customer joins (from join date to 7 days after) $1 = 20 points
+- On the week the customer joins (from join date to 7 days after) $1 = 20 points.
-- Every other day $1 = 10 points
+- Every other day $1 = 10 points.
-- For this we can create 2 CTE's, one to calculate join week points and another for normal day points
+- For this we can create 2 CTE's, one to calculate join week points and another for normal day points.
-  - For the `join_week_points CTE`
+  - For the `join_week_points CTE`:
-    - Here we want to calculate the points earned by each customer on their join week
+    - Here we want to calculate the points earned by each customer on their join week.
-    - Multiply the price x 20 and SUM all the points
+    - Multiply the price x 20 and SUM all the points.
-    - Use a `WHERE` clause to filter only the items purchased `BETWEEN` the join date and 7 days after (a week)
+    - Use a `WHERE` clause to filter only the items purchased `BETWEEN` the join date and 7 days after (a week).
-  - For the `normal_points CTE`
+  - For the `normal_points CTE`:
-    - Here we want to calculate the points earned by each customer for the month of January, excluding the join week
+    - Here we want to calculate the points earned by each customer for the month of January, excluding the join week.
-    - Use the same SUM function with the CASE statement as for the previous question
+    - Use the same SUM function with the CASE statement as for the previous question.
-    - Use a `WHERE` clause to filter the items puchased on the `month of January` (MONTH(order_date) = 1)
+    - Use a `WHERE` clause to filter the items puchased on the `month of January` (MONTH(order_date) = 1).
-    - AND the items purchased `NOT BETWEEN` the join date and 7 days after (filter out join week)
+    - AND the items purchased `NOT BETWEEN` the join date and 7 days after (filter out join week).
-- From those CTE's we want to select the customer_id's and the sum of join_week_points and normal_points
+- From those CTE's we want to select the customer_id's and the sum of join_week_points and normal_points.

 ```sql
 WITH